Matis-Projects/nmcp/README.md

 ### ⚠️ WARNING ⚠️
 ### This addon is under developpment and all features are not here or not working correctly.
+### This addon is a shitty addon and just the module for ban player who use malicious net is working correctly...

 ### What is NMCP ?
 NMCP is an addon for give security to garry's mod server.